microtrain/bootcamp/01-DevEnvironment/02-LinuxBasics.md

 * ````find -name [x]```` find all file for whom the name matches x
 * ````find -name [x]```` print|less find all files for which the name matches x and print them to a paginated CLI

 On this system Apache writes log files to /var/log/apache2.
-For this example I only want to retreive a list of the error logs.
+For this example I only want to retrieve a list of the error logs.
 * ````cd /var/log/apache2```` find /*error.log.*

 * ````cd / && locate access.log````